kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/set/_index.md

 Starting with Gloo Edge Enterprise `v1.6.0-beta9` you can define rate limits using set-style descriptors.
 These are treated as an unordered set such that a given rule will apply if all the specified descriptors match, regardless of the presence and value of the other descriptors and regardless of descriptor order.
-For example, the rule may require `type: a` and `number: one` but the `color` descriptor can have any value.
+For example, a rule may match `type: a` and `number: one` but the `color` descriptor can have any value.
 This can also be understood as `color: *` where * is a wildcard.

 Set-style rate-limiting can be used alongside the prior implementation and is supported by both